OXO Camping Stove

 Group Sketching

-By sketching together the team was able to ideate quickly as well as collaborate on everything from overall form to intricate details
+By sketching together the team was able to ideate quickly and collaborate on everything from overall form factors to intricate details.

 CAD Modeling